 6. Email marketing automation

-What it does: Automates the workflow so you can reduce time-consuming and redundant tasks, yet nurture each segment separately with targeted, precise campaigns.
+What it does: Automates the workflows so you can reduce time-consuming and redundant tasks, yet nurture each segment separately with targeted, precise campaigns.
 It’s a great way to maximize lead conversion and increase engagement.

 How to use it: Save your team time.
 Poor messaging can be costly, as can badly prepared email lists.
 Contacts don’t love receiving generic messages that target the wrong group.
 And your team is likely burdened with enough tasks already without having to keep scheduling things manually.
 Use HubSpots email marketing automation feature to do all of it, and free your team up for more attention-rich tasks.
 Everyone wins!

-What it does: The Integrations feature connects HubSpot's software solutions to other programs and applications, including official integration software and apps like Databox and Salesforce, Slack, LinkedIn,Zapier, and Aircall.
+What it does: The integrations feature connects HubSpot's software solutions to other programs and applications, including official integration software and apps like Databox and Salesforce, Slack, LinkedIn,Zapier, and Aircall.